 If your website is using WordPress then we have to first look at how well your web server is optimized for pulling this content out of the database.

 I like to always encourage our customers to carefully select their WordPress theme and plugins as these can be two big factors into decreasing your TTFB.

 Unfortunately a lot of themes and plugins are coded out of convenience without keeping server performance in-mind.
-WordPress developers nowadays are wanting to sell to the masses vs. creating a theme that’s optimize for high server performance.
+WordPress developers nowadays are wanting to sell to the masses vs. creating a theme that’s optimized for high server performance.